two Dynamic Concrete Pumping pumps working on a project

 4. Prestressed Concrete

-Prestressed concrete units are used for many large concrete projects.
+Prestressed units are used for many large concrete construction projects.
 To create prestressed concrete, you must use a special technique.
 Like reinforced concrete, it includes bars or tendons.
 But these bars or tendons are stressed before the actual application of the concrete.

 When the concrete is mixed and placed, these bars are placed at each end of the structural unit where they are used.
 When the concrete sets, this unit is put into compression.